 Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

-After moving our metrics to our own cluster (see Part 1), the next obvious step was logs.
+After moving our metrics to our own cluster (see Part 1), the next step was logs.
 We were still sending logs to Grafana Cloud, which felt weird now that everything else was local.

 The setup was similar - deploy Loki for log storage, use Alloy to collect logs from our pods, view everything in Grafana.
 But logs are trickier than metrics.
 You generate way more of them, and storing them gets expensive fast.